Token (rapper): 2012–2014: Career beginnings

-2015–2016: “No Sucka MCs” and early success
+2015–2016: "No Sucka MCs" and early success

-In October 2015, Token released a video of himself rhyming while walking through a Marblehead neighborhood for the "No Sucka MCs" hip hop contest.
+In October 2015, Token released a video of himself rhyming while walking through a Marblehead neighborhood for the "No Sucka MCs" hip-hop contest.
 The video amassed over 500,000 views in just three days.
 It gained the attention of several celebrities, including Fred Durst, Mark Wahlberg, and T-Pain.
 Soon, Token became friends with Wahlberg, who began inviting him to his house in Los Angeles.
 In April 2016, he appeared on the radio show Sway in the Morning, on which he performed a freestyle over the beat of Lil Wayne's "Believe Me".
-His performance brought co-host Tracy G to tears as a result.
+His performance brought co-host Tracy G to tears.
 The video of his appearance went viral, which earned him further recognition.
-Token performed a free hip hop show presented by Wahlberg in May 2016, which was filmed for Wahlberg's reality TV show Wahlburgers.
-Wahlberg also helped Token earn a role in the film Patriots Day, of Dzhokhar Tsarnaev's college roommate.
+Token performed a free hip-hop show presented by Wahlberg in May 2016, which was filmed for Wahlberg's reality TV show Wahlburgers.
+Wahlberg also helped Token earn a role in the film Patriots Day, of Dzhokhar Tsarnaev's college roommate (Andrew Dwinells of UMass Dartmouth).
 On September 23, 2016, Token released his second mixtape Eraser Shavings.
 The song "Exception" from the mixtape has reached millions of streams.
 Token also first started touring in 2016, beginning in Europe.

 2017–2019: Singles and Between Somewhere

 From January 2017 to mid-2018, Token consecutively released non-album singles and videos through YouTube, including "Doozy", "Patty Cake" and "Code Red", all three of which amassed millions of streams and views on YouTube.
 In August 2018, Token released his song "Flamingo", the lead single from his third mixtape Between Somewhere, which was released on December 7, 2018.
 Between Somewhere features guest vocals from IDK and Bas and was rated 3.3 out of 5 stars in a HipHopDX review.
 Token also collaborated with Tech N9ne in a bonus track from the mixtape, "YouTube Rapper".
-In 2019, Token signed to eOne Music.
+In 2019, Token signed with eOne Music.